 Ability to connect with your CRM or marketing tools

 Popular reputation monitoring tools include BrightLocal, Reputation.com, Mention, Yext, and Moz Local.
-Each offers different features and pricing structures, so evaluate them based on your specific needs and business size.
+Each has different features and pricing, so weigh them against your specific needs and business size.

 Myth: